komodo-techtuesday/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 Use `ac_pubkey` to send the founder's reward to a normal address.

-Use `ac_script` to send the founder's reward to a multi-signature address.
+Use `ac_script` to send the founder's reward to a multi-signature or cryptocondition address.

-Set `ac_founders=1` to stay compatible with most straum implementations.
+If the founder's reward is not sent to a cryptocondition address, `ac_founders=1` can be used to stay compatible with most straum implementations.
 Any other value requires team member @blackjok3r's fork of knomp using the [disable-cb feature](https://github.com/blackjok3rtt/knomp#disable-coinbase-mode).
 Please reach out to our team on [`discord`](https://komodoplatform.com/discord) if you have further questions about how to set up a stratum.

 ## ac_pubkey